ooddle

 Pricing Comparison

-Day One Premium runs about $35 per year. ooddle is Explorer (free) or Core ($29/mo), with Pass ($79/mo) coming soon.
+Day One Premium runs about $35 per year. ooddle is Explorer (free) or Core ($12/mo), with Pass ($39/mo, coming soon) launching later.
 The price difference is real because the products do different things.
 Day One is a beautiful container for your words. ooddle is a coaching system that uses your reflections as one input among many.

 The Bottom Line

 If you have a genuine writing practice and want the best tool to hold it, Day One is the right answer.
 Many people benefit from doing both: Day One for long-form writing and ooddle for the integrated reflection that drives daily action.
 They are not really competitors.
-They serve different parts of the same human life.
+They serve different parts of the same human life, and using both is often the right call rather than choosing between them.